mautic/user-documentation/docs/stages/stages.rst

 Stages
 ######

-Mautic Stages provide a means for Users to track and manage the progress of their Contacts through the various Stages of the marketing lifecycle or funnel.
-By categorizing Contacts into different Stages, Users can better understand their engagement with the brand and tailor their marketing strategies accordingly.
+Mautic Stages provide a means for Users to track and manage the progress of their Contacts through the various phases of the marketing lifecycle or funnel.

+By categorizing Contacts into different Stages, you can better understand their engagement with the brand and tailor your marketing strategies accordingly.

 Once you have created your Stages, you can easily move Contacts from one Stage to another based on their behavior or other criteria.

 .. vale off